-All of the toothbrushes discussed on this page have handles (the part with a motor) that can be used with any style of Oral-B brush head.
+All of the toothbrushes discussed on this page come with a handle (the part that contains the motor) that can be used with any style of Oral-B brush head.

-For this reason, in our model comparison we assign zero importance to which type originally comes packaged with a brush.
+For this reason, in our model comparison we assign zero importance to which type of head comes initially packaged with a brush.
 The head is a disposable item and one that you'll be replacing in just 3 months or so anyway.
 At that time you can select a different style if you want.

 We discuss replacement options below, and the topic of brush heads in general here.